Phil Harris (academic): Career

 Harris began his academic career in 1987 when he joined the Faculty of Business and Management at Manchester Metropolitan University, where he taught Business Development and European Industrial Marketing.
 He co-founded the Centre for Corporate and Public Affairs in 1996 and later became Reader in Marketing and Public Affairs.

 He was appointed Professor of Marketing at the University of Otago, New Zealand, where he gave his inaugural professorial lecture, "Machiavelli, Marketing & Management: Ends and Means in Public Affairs" (2006).
 He later became Head of the Department of Marketing (2005–07).

 In 2009, Harris returned to the UK and joined the University of Chester as the Westminster (Grosvenor) Professor of Marketing and Public Affairs.
 He served as Executive Dean of the Faculty of Business, Enterprise, and Lifelong Learning (2009–2014), executive director of the Business Research Institute (2014–2020), and Director of the China Centre.

-He became professor emeritus in 2020.
+Harris is recognized for his research, teaching, and expertise in China.
+He has held visiting professorships in Longyan University, Fujian, Quanzhou Normal University, Fujian, Dezhou University, Shandong, Zaozhuang University, Shandong, Jiangsu University, Dalian Minzi University, Guanzi Normal University, Beijing Foreign Studies University (BFSU), Xiamen University of Technology, Tongji University, Shanghai, and Wuhan University of Technology, Hebei, China.
+He served as a Global Expert at BFSU from 2015 to 2018.